rweckert/rwebi.com/README.md

 &nbsp;&nbsp;&nbsp;&nbsp; ⭐ **[rwebiAbout-GridStack.html](Help/rwebiAbout-ScratchPad.html)** <br>

 <a name="texttools"></a>🔳 **Text Tools**<br>
+Text editor utility of remove, replace and common tools.

+Providing a full featured text utilty with options that set Text Tools aside from other conventional text editors.
+All basic features and options for text editing and document navigation are included, adding to that text and numeric sorting and extraction, remove and replace, wrapping, and other text and line manipulation features.

 &nbsp;&nbsp;&nbsp;&nbsp; ⚙️ **[rwebiModule-TextTools.html](Modules/rwebiModule-TextTools.html)** <br>
 &nbsp;&nbsp;&nbsp;&nbsp; 📜 **[rwebiModule-TextTools.js](_jss/rwebiModule-TextTools.js)** <br>
 &nbsp;&nbsp;&nbsp;&nbsp; 📑 **[rwebiStyle-Light-c61.css](_css/rwebiStyle-Light-c61.css)** <br>